enefry/EmbeddableJavaScript/docs/design.md

 EJSIPAddr.normalize("2001:0db8:0:0:0:0:0:1");
 ```

 IPv4 parsing is strict dotted decimal.
-IPv6 parsing supports `::` compression
+IPv6 parsing supports `::` compression,
-and embedded IPv4 tail syntax, and rejects zone identifiers. `parseCIDR`
+embedded IPv4 tail syntax, and scoped addresses such as `fe80::1%lo0`; address
-validates prefix ranges and `contains` compares addresses by CIDR prefix.
+parses expose the scope as `scopeId`. `parseCIDR` validates prefix ranges and
+`contains` compares addresses by CIDR prefix.
+Object-form CIDRs are accepted
-Object-form CIDRs are accepted only when they match the parsed CIDR shape.
+only when they match the parsed CIDR shape.

 Stage 3 network add-ons are currently split by implementation state: